buda-base/scam/doc/RAW_processing.md

 This gamma function will transform each value `v` into approximately `1.055 * v^0.41 - 0.055`.
 This non-linearity means that compensating for exposure on an `sRGB` image is more complex than a linear transformation.

+##### Computing the exposure shift factor

-Now, given a white patch of a color card, we can know based on external data that we want the average pixel of that regsion to have the value `[0.95,0.95,0.95]` in sRGB (`[243,243,243]` in 8-bit int representation).
+Now, given a white patch of a color card, we can know based on external data that we want the average pixel of that regsion to have the value `[0.95 0.95 0.95]` in sRGB (`[243 243 243]` in 8-bit int representation).
 We can thus apply the following steps to that value:
-- apply inverse gamma function, resulting in `[0.89,0.89,0.89]` (in "linear sRGB" color space)
+- apply inverse gamma function, resulting in `[0.89 0.89 0.89]` (in "linear sRGB" color space)
-- apply the linear transformation to get `XYZ` coordinates: `[1.072258, 0.84, 0.809]`
+- apply the linear transformation to get `XYZ` coordinates: `[0.8459183 0.89000009 0.9690587]`
-- apply the inverse matrix of the camera color space profile the get the camera RGB values: `[]`
+- apply the inverse matrix of the camera color space profile the get the camera RGB values: `[0.89 0.89 0.89]`, in that case they happen the be the same as in the linear sRGB color space, so we assume that the camera color profile doesn't do much, if anything

+Now that we have our expected camera RGB value for the white patch area, we can just compare to the value we read in the image after white balance correction.
+In the example above it would be `[0.62 0.62 0.62]`.
+The factor we want to apply on the camera RGB values is thus `0.89/0.62 = 1.43`.

+##### Using the exposure shift factor on other images

+While the white balance factors can be used directly on all the images of a batch, the exposure shift factor is more delicate as different images in the same batch may have different exposure times and exposure compensation (EV).

+Fortunately for us, these two settings can easily be found in the exif metadata of the RAW files, and the data can be assumer to be completely linear.
+So for instance:
+- the raw image with the color card has an exposure time of 4s
+- we compute an exposure shift factor of `1.43` based on the white patch of the color card
+- the next image has no color card and an exposure time of 3s
+- we assume linearity and apply an exposure shift factor of `(4 / 3) * 1.43 = 1.91` on this image